mohammad1kod/mohammad1kod/README.md

  💬 Ask me about **How I am achieving Business driven ideas using modern management skills or anything [here](https:)**

-⚡ Fun fact **Swedish fika surprisingly works when it comes to productivity, so try a cup of coffee(maybe java beans lol) when even AI couldn't figure out what the heck is wrong with your code**
+⚡ Fun fact **⚡ Fun fact: Swedish fika surprisingly works when it comes to productivity.
+So try a cup of coffee (maybe java beans, lol) when even AI can't figure out what the heck is wrong with your code.**

 </div>